QubitPi/management-blogs/docs/_posts/2022-11-02-infrastructure-as-code.md

 ...
 ```

+> 💡 **Troubleshooting** - If Executing `kitchen create` results in the following error:
+>
+> ```
+> $ kitchen create
+> -----> Starting Test Kitchen
+> -----> Creating <default-ubuntu-...>...
+>        Bringing machine 'default' up with 'virtualbox' provider...
+>        ==> default: Checking if box 'bento/ubuntu' version '...' is up to date...
+>        ==> default: Machine not provisioned because `--no-provision` is specified.
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        Waiting for SSH service on 127.0.0.1:2222, retrying in 3 seconds
+>        ...
+> ```
+>
+> there are a couple of hints that could possibly resolve this:
+>
+> 1. Try an older version of platform.
+For example, downgrade Ubuntu 18.04 to 16.04
+> 2. The issue could have to do entirely with the version matrix of Vagrant, VirtualBox, and bento boxes in play.

 Once Test Kitchen has created the test instances, we can log into the machine using **`kitchen login <INSTANCE>`**,
 replacing `<INSTANCE>` with the platform you wish to test, eg. centos or ubuntu.
 To log back out of the test instance,
 simply run `exit`.